kartoza/sawps/docs/src/user/manual/explore/filters.md

     ![Property filter](./img/filters-6.png)

 1. **Property Filter:** In the property filter, all properties are initially selected as the default setting.
-Users have the freedom to handpick a property of their choice.
+Users have the freedom to hand-pick a property of their choice.
 If a user is associated with multiple organisations, the filter intelligently displays a list of properties aligned with the selected organisation, ensuring a tailored and organisation-specific selection experience.

 #### 6. Year Range Filter